wp-plugins/youtube-channel-gallery/readme.txt

 * Delete debug element.

 = 2.0.1 =
-* Change short_open_tag in thumbs.php for compability with php < 5.4.
+* Change short_open_tag in thumbs.php for compatibility with php < 5.4.

 = 2.0.0 =
 * Update in order to make it compatible with YouTube API 3.